Iosefin Orthodox Church: History

 On 25 January 1902, local businessman Iacob Marian donated his entire fortune to the Diocesan Consistory of Arad in order to build a parish church in the Iosefin district.
 The constitution of the Orthodox parish in the Iosefin district is made following the parish assembly of 17 April 1921 convened by the lawyer Emanuil Ungurianu, the establishment of the parish being approved by the Diocese of Arad by Decision no. 1941/1921.
 Following the efforts of Emanuil Ungurianu, in 1925 the Timișoara City Hall donated to the parish a plot of 1,319.8 m^{2} in Asănești Square for the construction of the church, and the Government approved the payment of a parish priest from the state budget.

 The first parish priest, elected following a competition organized on 22 July 1927, was Ioan Imbroane, a teacher of religion at Carmen Sylva High School, currently a pedagogical college.
 Imbroane's installation took place on the second Christmas Day of 1927.
 He begins raising funds for church construction.
 On 8 October 1929, Emanuil Ungurianu left his fortune by will to some public institutions, of which a quarter for the construction of the Orthodox church in Iosefin, another quarter for the construction of the Orthodox church in Cetate (current Metropolitan Cathedral), and half for the House of National Education.
 Another donation, of 100,000 lei left by will by the lawyer Cornel Nicoară, member of the parish synod, is received for the construction of the church in 1931.

 In 1931 Ioan Imbroane entrusted the project of the church to the Lugoj-born architect Victor Vlad.
 The construction works were undertaken by the architect Constantin Purcariu on 30 August 1931.
 The actual construction begins on 8 September 1931, the consecration service on the occasion of the laying of the foundation stone being done by the bishop of Arad, Grigorie Comșa, and ends in 1936.
 The church was consecrated on 8 September 1936 by the bishop of Arad, Andrei Magieru.
 Between 1939 (the date of the founding of the Diocese of Timișoara) and 6 October 1946 (the date of the inauguration of the current Metropolitan Cathedral) it served as an Orthodox cathedral, which is why it is also known as the "Old Orthodox Cathedral".

+Over time, the place of worship underwent several phases of restoration, receiving blessings in 1958 from Bishop Vasile Lăzărescu and again in 1985 from Metropolitan Nicolae Corneanu.